rjmfernandes/data-stream-quality/README.md

 # Costs of this Confluent Cloud

-The lab execution does not consume much money but you should count to be more than the one for the original project due to the new validations queries associated with the new dimension tables/topics and the comparison queries between points.
+The lab execution does not consume much money but you should count at least to be more costly than the original project (due to the new validations queries associated with the new dimension tables/topics and the comparison queries between points).
 If you create the cluster one day before, we recommend to pause all connectors.

 # Destroy the infrastructure